Esri/solutions-geoprocessing-toolbox/README.md

 * ArcGIS Desktop 10.4+ or ArcGIS Pro 1.1+
     * Check [Releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases) for tools for previous versions of ArcGIS Desktop
-* Apache Ant - used to download and extract dependent data and run test drivers
-* Java Runtime Environment (JRE) or Developer Kit (JDK) (required by Ant)
 * Some tools require additional licenses (these tools will be disabled if license is unavailable), see READMEs for more information:
     * ArcGIS Desktop Advanced (ArcInfo)
     * ArcGIS Spatial Analyst Extension